 - Build a too narrow of a query: you might forgot some important items on your query

 - Get too noisy of results: if you build too large of a query

-With content classification your life will be much easier as you’ll just have to filter from our list of 400 categories.
+With content classification your life will be much easier as you just have to filter from our list of 400 categories.

-This way, you’ll be sure to get more accurate results without the need to get your hands on complex boolean queries and to retrieve all the interesting posts about the topic you want to explore.
+This way, you are sure to get more accurate results without the need to grapple with complex boolean queries, and to more easily retrieve all the interesting posts about the topic you want to explore.